1920 East Prussian plebiscite: Accusations of falsification and manipulation

-According to Jerzy Minakowski, pro-Polish activists decided to boycott the preparations for electoral commissions before the plebiscite to protest the unequal treatment of the Polish and German side and pro-German terror, which allowed German officials to falsify lists with eligible voters by adding names of dead people or people who were ineligible to vote.
+According to Minakowski, pro-Polish activists decided to boycott the preparations for electoral commissions before the plebiscite to protest the unequal treatment of the Polish and German side and pro-German terror, which allowed German officials to falsify lists with eligible voters by adding names of dead or ineligible people.

 During the plebiscite, Germans transported pro-German voters to numerous locations, which allowed them to cast multiple votes.
-In Allenstein (Olsztyn), cards with pro-Polish votes were simply taken away by a German official who declared that they were "invalid" and presented voters with pro-German cards.
+In Allenstein (Olsztyn), cards with pro-Polish votes were simply taken away by a German official, who declared that they were "invalid" and presented voters with pro-German cards.
 Voters were observed by the German police in polling stations.
 Pro-Polish voting cards were often hidden or taken away, and Polish controllers were removed from polling stations.
 A large number of Poles feared reprisals and did not turn out for the plebiscite.

 Results

-The plebiscite took place on 11 July 1920 when Poland appeared on the verge of defeat in the Polish-Soviet War (see Miracle at the Vistula).
-The pro-German side was able to organise a very successful propaganda campaign by building on the long campaign of Germanisation; notably the plebiscite asking the electorate to vote for Poland or East Prussia is said to have masked the pro-German choice under the provincial name of East Prussia.
-However, the weight of that argument can not have been strong because East Prussia was just a German province, not a sovereign party, as an alternative for the German state, and the voters were aware of that.
-The activity of pro-German organisations and the Allied support for the participation of those who were born in the plebiscite area but did not live there any longer were supposed to further the vote toward Germany.
-In the end, the weight of the evidently substantial number of pro-German emigration voters can be ignored in the light of the 96% pro-German overall total.
+The plebiscite took place on 11 July 1920, when Poland appeared on the verge of defeat in the Polish-Soviet War (see Miracle at the Vistula).
+The pro-German side was able to organise a very successful propaganda campaign by building on the long campaign of Germanisation; notably, the plebiscite asking the electorate to vote for Poland or East Prussia is said to have masked the pro-German choice under the provincial name of East Prussia.
+However, the weight of that argument can not have been strong because the voters were aware East Prussia was just a German province, not a sovereign state, as an alternative for Germany.
+The activity of pro-German organisations and the Allied support for the participation of those who were born in the plebiscite area but did not live there any longer helped the vote toward Germany.
+In the end, the weight of the evidently-substantial number of pro-German emigration voters can be ignored in the light of the 96% pro-German overall total.
 Anyway, the plebiscite resulted in a vast majority for East Prussia.
-Only a small part of the territory affected by the plebiscite was awarded to Poland, and most remained in Germany.
+Only a small part of the territory affected by the plebiscite was awarded to Poland, and most of it remained in Germany.

 Poland's supposed disadvantage by the Versailles Treaty stipulation was that it enabled those to return to vote if they were born in the plebiscite areas but no longer living there.
 Most of them were supposed to have been influenced by German national sentiments.
 For that reason, German nationalist societies and political parties wanted to assist them by facilitating their travel to the plebiscite area.
 Approximately 152,000 such individuals participated in the plebiscite.